-More than 60% of search queries inputted into Google are done via mobile device (Search Engine Land), which means it’s more important than ever before to get your e-commerce site optimised for mobile.
+More than 60% of search queries inputted into Google are done via mobile device (Search Engine Land), which means it’s more important than ever before to get your e-commerce site optimized for mobile.

 Mobile search overtook desktop search in 2015, and in Q4 of 2015/16 smartphones and tablets accounted for 51% of online UK retail sales.
 Invesp’s study stated that since the beginning of 2014, 1.6 billion people have used their smartphones to shop online globally and that by the end of 2017 this figure is expected to rise to over two billion.
 It also found that those who shop online using smartphones were more likely to spend twice as much as those purchasing on tablets and desktops.

-In sum: if your e-commerce site isn’t optimised for mobile, then you’ll be missing out on a big proportion of your market.
+In sum: if your e-commerce site isn’t optimized for mobile, then you’ll be missing out on a big proportion of your market.

-The best place to start when it comes to optimising your ecommerce site for mobile is personalisation.
-It’s easy to access enriching personal information that will, in turn, help you understand your consumer’s behaviour.
+The best place to start when it comes to optimizing your eCommerce site for mobile is personalization.
+It’s easy to access enriching personal information that will, in turn, help you understand your consumer’s behavior.

-Of course, there are many SEO tactics that will help optimise your e-commerce site, and you should try all of them in order to find the strategy that works for you.
+Of course, there are many SEO tactics that will help optimize your e-commerce site, and you should try all of them in order to find a strategy that works for you.
 If there are any tips you’ve found that works out for your site, then let us know!